FluxLemur/citybash/README.md

   - The player's city starts at level 1.
   - Higher level cities yield higher gold income, and have a larger defense multiplier.
   - Level 10 is the highest.
-- Miltary
+- Military
   - The city houses a player's army.
 Take city A that has 20 soldiers.
   - An attack happens in 3 steps.
-Let’s say city A orders 10 soliders to attack on city B (the other 10 will remain defending the city).
+Let’s say city A orders 10 soldiers to attack on city B (the other 10 will remain defending the city).
     1. Nothing happens for some time _T_ab_, proportional to the distance between cities A and B. The army is moving.
     2. The 10 soliders of A's army attack the soliders that are currently in B's city.
 Both sides sustain losses.
 If the attackers succeed, they take some gold with them.
     3. After _T_ab_ more time, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.